cleolibrary/CLEO-Redux/docs/en/definitions.md

 # Definitions

-When JavaScript is enabled CLEO Redux needs commands definitions from [Sanny Builder Library](https://library.sannybuilder.com).
-They bring in the type information and convenient classes wrapping all available scripting commands.
+Due to the dynamic nature of JavaScript CLEO Redux needs to know an interface of each native command, i.e. a number of input arguments and returned values and their types.
+[Sanny Builder Library](https://library.sannybuilder.com) serves as the source of command definitions for CLEO Redux.

-On the first run CLEO tries to download a definition file (see the table below) and put it into your local `CLEO/.config` directory.
+At start CLEO validates that a definition file is present and correct and if not tries to download it from GitHub (see the table below) into your local `CLEO/.config` directory.
 If that did not happen, or you don't want to let CLEO make network calls, manually download the required file and place it in the `CLEO/.config` directory.

 | Game                                | File                                                                                                 | Minimum Required Version |
 | ----------------------------------- | ---------------------------------------------------------------------------------------------------- | ------------------------ |